h4rldev/petring/README.md

 ## License

-This project isn't licensed, yet.
+This project is licensed under the BSD-3 Clause License - see the [LICENSE](LICENSE) file for details.